ivan-ristovic/dotfiles/README.md

         - specially, for Arch Linux, lines prefixed with `aur:` will use `yay` instead of `pacman` for that entry

 Check out `install/` directory for more information on how to use the scripts for automatic mass package installations.

+`bin/` directory is placed on the `PATH` automatically if this dotfiles directory is found in user's home directory.